Balance time worked

 2. Balance work time example

-soft constraint fairly balances the time worked between employees.
+The Balance time worked soft constraint fairly balances the time worked between employees.

-When there is no alternative employees will be assigned shifts that are not entirely fair, but the constraint adds a soft penalty to the run score for any matches to the constraint, incentivizing Timefold to find an alternative solution.
+When there is no alternative employees will be assigned shifts that are not entirely fair, but the constraint adds a soft penalty to the dataset score for any matches to the constraint, incentivizing Timefold to find an alternative solution.

 In the following example, there are 3 employees and 6 shifts.
 The shifts are assigned fairly.